earthboundkid/Watsuji-and-Aesthetics/4 Aesthetic Judgment.md

 > The nation shattered, mountains and rivers remain;<br />
 > city in spring, grass and trees burgeoning.<br />
 > Feeling the times, blossoms draw tears;<br />
-> hating separation, birds alarm the heart” (Watson 30).
+> hating separation, birds alarm the heart.[^]

+[^]: Translation form Watson, p.
+30.

 Here we can see the core elements that Bashō’s poem has refashioned to capture his experience: spring, tears, separation, and birds.
 The only missing element are the fish.
-In general, Bashō’s writing often skillfully refashioned Chinese and Japanese sources to give them a personal twist
+In general, Bashō’s writing often skillfully refashioned ancient Chinese and Japanese sources to give them a personal twist.

 In the second part of the poem, we are given a concrete image of spring’s passing that relies on this association.
-In Japanese, both the singing of birds and the mourning of humans are called _naki_ (crying), and Bashō has played up this ambiguity by writing _naki_ with the character 啼, which can have either meaning, rather than using 泣, which specifically means mourning, or 鳴, which specifically means birdsong.
-Within the narrative context of _The Narrow Road to Oku_, we form a mental picture of Bashō as he and his disciple leave to begin their long journey.
+In Japanese, both the singing of birds and the mourning of humans are called _naki_ (crying), and Bashō has played up this ambiguity by writing _naki_ with the character [啼][ja], which can have either meaning, rather than using 泣, which specifically means mourning, or [鳴][ja], which specifically means birdsong.
+Within the narrative context of _The Narrow Path to the Interior_, we form a mental picture of Bashō as he and his disciple leave to begin their long journey.
 Bashō explains: “I set out after composing this verse, the first of my journey, but I could barely keeping going ahead, for when I looked back I saw my friends standing in a row, no doubt to watch until we were lost to sight” (Keene 23).

 Reading this, some critics might suggest that the concreteness of the poem’s imagery is undercut by Bashō’s strong emotional response.
 As Japanese literature critic Haruo Shirane notes in _Traces of Dreams_, the birds and fish seem to “mourn the passing of the spring, and by implication the departure of the traveler” (247).
 Yet, a critic might claim, this is surely impossible for birds and fish.
-Moreover, some commentators take the poem as perhaps representing travellers by the passing spring or allegorically identifying the disciples left behind with the fish and the departing Bashō and Sora with the birds (Shirane 247).
+Moreover, some commentators take the poem as perhaps representing travelers by the passing spring or allegorically identifying the disciples left behind with the fish and the departing Bashō and Sora with the birds (Shirane 247).
 Other scholars interpret the image of the fish’s tears more literally by seeing them as beads of water on fish in a fishmonger’s shop (Kawamoto 85).
+In any event, for Bashō §§§

 Kawamoto notes that _hon’i_ are difficult to categorize using traditional Western schemes of classification since they are neither clearly subjective nor clearly objective (2--4).
 Kawamoto explains,